-I’ve been traveling in Europe for over 20 years now.
-Whether it’s traveling by sleeper train through Central Europe, road tripping through Eastern Europe, or catching budget flights for many a Mediterranean holiday, I’ve used lots of ways to travel throughout the continent.
+Whether it’s hopping by sleeper train through Central Europe, road tripping through Eastern Europe, or catching budget flights for many a Mediterranean holiday, I’ve used every method to travel Europe.

 The best way to travel around Europe